 I have changed my teaching approach dramatically over the years.
 I talk way less than I used to.
 Now, I focus on having my students engage in more doing and less sitting-and-listening.

 Some profs still think it is a good idea to stand up and lecture for 3 hours.
-If all you’re going to do is ask students to sit there and listen for 3 hours, you’d better be a spectacularly captivating speaker is all I can say.
+If you’re going to do is ask students to sit there and do nothing more than passively listen for 3 hours, you’d better be a spectacularly captivating speaker is all I can say.